 You can access all the interviews at https://goo.gl/AYmAJ1

 Full URL: https://www.youtube.com/playlist?list=PLubghhkO4O7i2nSaAOKjXHYRNZYQJJGWL

-Ngikalikarra Media and Project Supporters have committed to producing ‘On Australian Shores: Survivor Stories’, a series of short interviews with those who either worked for, volunteered or who were indirectly affected by the legacy of the Agricultural Protection Board (APB) spraying program during the 1970s -1980s across the East Kimberley, West Kimberley, Pilbara, Gascoyne & Murchison and Mid West of Western Australia.
+Ngikalikarra Media and Project Supporters have committed to producing ‘On Australian Shores: Survivor Stories’, a series of short interviews with those who either worked for, volunteered or who were indirectly affected by the legacy of the Agricultural Protection Board (APB) spraying program during the 1970s -1980s across the East Kimberley and West Kimberley.

 Download the Media Release [ PDF 373 KB ] which contains;